jonhue/activedata/README.md

     file_name: 'example_data', # uses /data/example_data.json; if omitted would use /data/example.json
     json_scope: lambda { |data| data[:examples] }, # if omitted would use data, result has to return a JSON array
     permit_attributes: [:foo, :bar], # should only contain attribute names that have getter and setter methods
-    explicit_ids: true # if false, does not store id's of instances in JSON )
+    explicit_ids: false, # if false, does not store id's of objects in JSON
+    explicit_nulls: false # if false, does not store attributes whose values are null in JSON )

   attr_accessor :foo, :bar